How does the no claims bonus system work?

 Remember that a protected no claims discount won't guarantee that your annual premium won't increase, only that the discount on your annual premium is protected.

-For example, your insurance costs £1,000 in the first year but is reduced to £400 after applying a 60% protected no claims discount.
+Your insurance costs £1,000 in the first year but is reduced to £400 after applying a 60% protected no claims discount.
 You make an at fault claim that year.
 The following year, your annual premium may rise to £1,100 owing to normal cost rises, but your 60% discount is protected following your claim, and so your premium for that year is £440.

 When switching to a new car insurance company, your new provider will often request proof of your existing no claims discount.
-You will need to get this from your previous insurer.
+You need to get this from your previous insurer.

 Each company handles the process in a different way.
 They may include it in your policy renewal or cancellation letter, or you may need to specifically request one.
 The document itself could take the form of a printed letter, certificate or an email attachment.

-Many insurers will happily accept your bike or moped NCB as long as it isn’t being used on an active policy.
+Many insurers will happily accept your bike or moped discount as long as it isn’t being used on an active policy.
 Transferring is especially important for young drivers who started on two-wheels but have changed to a car and want their experience acknowledged.

 Buying your first insurance?
 Or looking to change your insurer?